SaraK-N17/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/95710184/150136315-1e1dbd6a-6e88-4574-b3c0-a5d43ba1025d.png)

-When assessed based only on the scores of 10th-12th graders and the total students in 10th-12th grade, the results did not affect the ranking of Thomas High School.
-**Removing the 9th grade scores had little effect on the results and rankings of Thomas High School.**

 **9th Graders Included in Scores and Totals (Original Analysis)** *Thomas High School is the 2nd ranked school in the district.*